Quality Assurance System [Handbook]

-- The unit ensures that the assessments are aligned with the unit’s conceptual framework, and that the relevant standards are reflected in syllabi and key assessments.
+- The unit ensures that the assessments are aligned with the unit’s conceptual framework, and that relevant standards are reflected in syllabi and key assessments.

 - Initial undergraduate and initial graduate MAT candidates are informed of all requirements in the education program when they initially meet with their education advisors and before they submit their application for admission to the program.
 Orientations are provided for students regarding the requirements, policies, and procedures for programs and lab experiences, and individual and group advising sessions are held.
 Advanced candidates are informed of the requirements in online orientation sessions designed to explain procedures for program matriculation.
 Information about the conceptual framework, dispositions, program requirements, and other requirements is available on the College’s website and discussed with the candidates by their advisors and course instructors.
 Initial undergraduate and initial graduate MAT candidates receive a copy of the “Student Teaching/Internship Handbook” at the beginning of the student teaching or internship.

-- Rubrics for the key program assessments are shared with the candidates before they are used.
+- Rubrics for the key program and critical course-based assessments are shared with the candidates before they are used.
 Thus, candidates know what they will be assessed on, what is expected of them, and the level of proficiency associated with each scoring decision.

 - All curriculum or program changes must be submitted for approval and follow the outlined approval process.
 This process includes review beginning at the program level, continuing through the department level, to the college level, and finally, to the university level.
 One of the purposes of the process is to ensure that the proposed changes are reviewed for fairness, accuracy, consistency, and freedom of bias.